*You must be 18 or older and a volunteer or career firefighter in order to participate in this event*

 Q: When will battalion assignments be posted?

-A: Battalion assignments will be posted online and emailed to participants about a week after the swap/drop deadline of Friday February 2, 2018.
+A: Battalion assignments will be posted online and emailed to all participants about a week after the swap/drop deadline of Friday February 16, 2018.

 The purpose of allowing team members to switch battalion assignments is to allow participants some flexibility if they have a major conflict with their assigned time.
 These requests should be few and far between & will be accepted on a very limited basis.